turingschool/backend-curriculum-site/module1/projects/futbol/kick_off/index.md

-# Cross-Check
+# Futbol

 ---

 # Overview

-* Create a StatTracker class that analyzes NHL data from previous seasons.
+* Create a StatTracker class that analyzes futbol data from previous seasons.
-* Three `.csv` files of NHL data pulled from [Kaggle](https://www.kaggle.com/martinellis/nhl-game-data).
+* Three `.csv` files of fictitious data.
 * Open ended - up to you to determine classes and organize the project.

 ---